jsimpsonux/Crypto-Mock/README.md

 **Watchlist:** Allows users to customize their watchlist by adding or removing cryptocurrencies, facilitating personalized tracking.

-**Portfolio:** Offers a view of purchased items, enabling users to manage their investments efficiently.
+**Portfolio:** (future development) Offers a view of purchased items, enabling users to manage their investments efficiently.

 **Wallet:** Keeps track of invested funds, providing users with insights into their financial activities within the platform.